• Menu

 Top Dog Breeds For Seniors

-February 6, 2015 by Barry D. Horowitz, Estate Planning Attorney
+February 6, 2015 // by Jeffrey A. Nirenstein, Estate Planning Attorney

 You don’t have to tell dog lovers just how valuable pet ownership can be.
 “Man’s best friend” has certainly earned this prestigious title, and though you may not immediately associate dog ownership with senior citizens the two can indeed make a perfect match.